 Pricing is hard to get right, overpricing can turn off customers, and underpricing can make your product seem cheap.
 Not to mention, you have to factor in competitors’ prices and employee salaries; the list of confounding variables is that affect price sensitivity seemingly endless.

-Take Apple as an example; why are so many people willing to pay so much money for an iPhone?
+Take Apple, for example; why are so many people willing to pay so much for an iPhone?
 They did a great job studying their high-level users and focused on the essential features: photography, gaming, app development, and music.
-High-level users are willing to pay a premium for the very best technology and experience in these areas.
+High-level users will pay a premium for the best technology and experience in these areas.

-This practice gave Apple the incentive to invest heavily in these technology areas— users and usage lead to better products.
-Now people are foaming at the mouth to pay over USD 1,000.
+This practice incentivized Apple to invest heavily in these technology areas— users and usage lead to better products.
+Now people are foaming at their mouths to pay over USD 1,000.

 Now you know what pricing research is and what it can do for your company.
 Therefore, we invite you to explore new opportunities, evolve the strategy, and meet our customers.
 All of these actions are necessary and exciting for any company.

 Of course, any research method is helpful for a project; one of them is pricing research.
 As we’ve learned today, price research will improve the general quality and market positioning with a firm scientific basis when used correctly.

 Since we’re talking about quantitative data, implementing expert research software is the best and most precise way to run a pricing research strategy.
 Uncover the insights that matter the most.

 With QuestionPro, you can manage your pricing research the right way.
 QuestionPro is the perfect pricing research software to uncover complex insights that can propel your business to the forefront of your industry.